OpenEx-Platform/docs/docs/usage/rest-api.md

 # REST API
 OpenBAS provides a REST API, allowing users to perform various actions programmatically.
 The API enables users to interact with OpenBAS's functionality and data, offering a powerful tool for automation, integration, and customization.
-All actions that can be performed through the platform's graphical interface are also achievable via the API.
+Any action available through the platform's graphical interface can also be executed via the API.

 ## Authentication